HeyuanMingong/iwies/README.md

 ![iwies results for Case I](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi1_iwies_onerun.png) | ![iwies results for Case II](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi2_iwies_onerun.png) | ![iwies results for Complex Case](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi3_iwies_onerun.png)
 ![baseline results for Case I](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi1_baselines_onerun.png) | ![baselines results for Case II](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi2_baselines_onerun.png) | ![baselines results for Complex Case](https://github.com/HeyuanMingong/iwies/blob/master/exp/navi3_baselines_onerun.png)

+Note that these results are from a single run of the code.
+You can randomly change the environment to a new one, and record the performance of all tested methods when adapting to the new environment.
+In our paper, we repeat the process ten times and report the mean and standard error to demonstrate the performance for learning in stochastic dynamic environments.
+For example, the results for Case I of navigation domain and the swimmer domain are as follows:

 navigation_v1 | swimmer
 ------------ | -------------